 In areas where we've done well, the pressure is on to launch something better and remarkable.

-Seth Godin's Purple Cow was an enlightening book and gave interesting sights that I've been contemplating on lately.
+Purple Cow was an enlightening book and gave interesting insights that I've been contemplating on lately.
 Some of them are:

 - Changing user or customer behaviors

 Whether we like it or not, some customers tend to outgrow their need for us.

 - Seth encourages product creators that instead of adjusting the product to fit to the user, change the user's behavior to make the product work better for them.

 - Invest in new products

 If a product's future is unlikely to be remarkable, accept that it is a dying product and invest in something new.